Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3304 - Network 2/🟦3 # Network Layer/🟩2 @ Routing.md

 ![[Pasted image 20230225102431.png|300]]

 ## Administrative Distance
+Administrative distance is a metric used in routing protocols to indicate the reliability or trustworthiness of a particular routing information source.
+It is a value assigned to each routing protocol or method, and it is used by the router to select the best path when it receives multiple routing updates for the same destination network from different sources.

-When multiple paths to the same destination are available in its routing table, the router uses the route with the **lowest Administrative Distance _(AD)_** _(A static route with an AD of 1 is more reliable than an EIGRP-discovered route with an AD of 90.)_
+When multiple paths to the same destination are available in its routing table, the router uses the route with the **lowest Administrative Distance
+_(AD)_** _(A static route with an AD of 1 is more reliable than an EIGRP-discovered route with an AD of 90.)_
 ![[Pasted image 20230225102632.png|600]]